Enectalí Figueroa-Feliciano: NASA

 Figueroa-Feliciano continued his academic studies at Stanford University, earning a master's degree (1997) and doctorate (2001) in physics.
 While studying at Stanford, Figueroa-Feliciano did his dissertation research at NASA Goddard Space Flight Center in Maryland, as part of the Science Cooperative Education program.
 Upon his graduation from Stanford, Figueroa-Feliciano became an astrophysicist for the Goddard Space Flight Center, where he served as the microcalorimeter leader for the Generation-X Vision Mission; and as a member of the following teams: Constellation-X facility science team, Suzaku Observatory science working group, and the X-ray Quantum Calorimeter (XQC) sounding rocket team.

 Figueroa-Feliciano pioneered the development of position-sensitive detectors that will provide an order of magnitude more pixels (and thus larger field of view) than traditional single-pixel X-ray microcalorimeters.
 He has received several NASA awards for the development and demonstration of position-sensitive x-ray microcalorimeters.

 He served as President of the Sixth Executive Council of the NASA Academy Alumni Association from August 1, 2003, to December 31, 2004.
 In September 2003, Figueroa-Feliciano was interviewed for the position of Astronaut candidate.

-Awards and Distinctions
+Awards and distinctions

 Figueroa-Feliciano was awarded a NSF Early Career Development Grant while at MIT.

 He is a Kavli Frontiers of Science Fellow.

-Current Position and Research
+Career and Research

 Figueroa-Feliciano is an associate professor of physics at Northwestern University.

 His current research goals include the search for dark matter (both directly and indirectly), the study of neutrino-nucleon scattering, and X-ray astronomy.
 His work on dark matter was featured in the 2008 NOVA scienceNOW program "Dark Matter" on PBS.
 In 2010, he received the National Science Foundation CAREER Award.